gsheppar/Prisma-SD-WAN-Clone/README.md

 ### Examples of usage:
  Please generate your API token and add it to cloudgenix_settings.py

- - Use the ./sdwan_clone_apps.py and enter get to retrive all Custom Apps and Global Prefixies
+ - Use the ./sdwan_clone_apps.py and enter get when prompted.
+This will retrive all Custom Apps and Global Prefixies then export them to /apps-data as a json file.
  1. ./sdwan_clone_apps.py
-      - Do you want to get or deploy custom Apps (get or deploy)?
+      - Do you want to get or deploy custom Apps (get or deploy)?get

- - Use the ./sdwan_clone_apps.py and enter deploy.
-Will take the data exported in your /apps-data directory from step 1 and deploy it (if you want to do this to a new tenant change your auth token)
+ - Use the ./sdwan_clone_apps.py and enter deploy when promoted.
+This will take the data exported in your /apps-data directory from step 1 and deploy it (if you want to do this to a new tenant change your auth token)
  1. ./sdwan_clone_apps.py
-      - Do you want to get or deploy custom Apps (get or deploy)?
+      - Do you want to get or deploy custom Apps (get or deploy)?deploy

 ### Caveats and known issues:
  - This is a PREVIEW release, hiccups to be expected.
 Please file issues on Github for any problems.